The admissions procedure

 The second step is the paying of the testing fee of 150€.
 An email of acknowledgement of the online enrolment will be sent to parents, requesting the payment of the fee.
 This can be done by bank transfer or Paypal (a service fee will be charged).

 The third step is the entrance test itself.
 Ideally candidates should be signed up by the middle of February for admission testing.
 For all levels except CP and CE1, testing currently consists of two rounds.
 The first round comprises an online multiple-choice reading and comprehension test of around 40 minutes, administered via remote video supervision.
-This round will normally take place during the Winter school break (between 18th and 25th February).
+This round will normally take place during the Winter school break for Zone C (between 12th and 23rd February).
 Potential candidates will have several slots to choose from.

 Only successful first round candidates will be admitted to the next round of testing.
 The second round consists of a Writing task and an Oral test with a teacher.
 It normally takes place on a Wednesday afternoon in March.
 All Secondary (6e – 1e) and upper Primary (CE2 – CM2) candidates will be supervised and tested remotely for this component.
-Upper Primary testing will take place on 8th March 2023.
-Secondary testing will take place on 15th March 2023.
+Upper Primary testing will take place on 13th March 2024.
+Secondary testing will take place on 16th March (written) and 20th March 2024 (oral).
 Candidates who cannot make these dates and times because of timezone constraints, will be contacted individually.

 In CP and CE1, the admission test is done in a single round consisting of comprehension test and interview with a teacher, either in person or remotely.
-This normally takes place on the Wednesday before the Winter school break (15th February 2023) for in situ testing and at the parents’ request for remote testing.
+This normally takes place on the Wednesday before or after the Winter school break (6th March 2024) for in situ testing and remotely depending on teacher and parent schedules.

 There is no absolute deadline for testing but because we are part of the state school system, there are dates by which the lists of successful candidates are submitted to the Académie de Créteil: end of March for 6e, early May for 5e, 4e, 3e; end of March and again early May for Seconde.
 All those who successfully pass the test after these dates are placed on a waiting list that will be used in case there are still places available after the official ‘affectation’ or place assignment by the education authorities (see fith step hereafter) or in case of cancellations.